 - Work with developers directly: you’ll be able to establish a lasting relationship and ensure understanding.

-It’s possible to hire a dedicated team that will work only on your product and even hire developers as a part of your in-house team.
+It’s possible to hire a dedicated software development team that will work only on your product and even hire developers as a part of your in-house team.
 Syndicode developers often join remote and office in-house teams of our clients.

 Risk #3 – Miscommunication

 A common fear among product owners who consider software outsourcing is a language barrier.
 You need to walk the team through your business’s specifics, explain the challenge, and understand their vision of the problem.
 It’s difficult to do if your team’s English is incomprehensible.

 It’s not just about language, however.
 Even if the offshore or nearshore software development outsourcing team has a native proficiency, the lack of established communication practices can sabotage cooperation.
 This where an experienced project manager comes in is a professional who connects the project’s technical and business aspects.
 A PM also gets everyone on the team on the same page.
 If the project manager of the software development company isn’t experienced or transparent enough, the project might be heading towards failure.